bugtamer/areca-backup/docs/user/tutorial1.md

 ### Configuration directory

 Areca will need a directory where it will store the configuration of your backups (what files to backup, where to store them, which files types must be filtered, whether the backups are compressed or encrypted, and so on).
-This "configuration directory" is called a "workspace".
+This "`configuration directory`" is called a "`workspace`".

-In this tutorial, I assume that your workspace is "/home/olivier/areca_workspace".
+In this tutorial, I assume that your workspace is "`/home/olivier/areca_workspace`".

 ### Backup directory

 Areca will also need a directory (on your local hard drive or a USB drive, for instance) where to store your archives.
-This directory will be refered as "Backup directory".
-I assume in this tutorial that your backup directory is "/backups".
+This directory will be refered as "`Backup directory`".
+I assume in this tutorial that your backup directory is "`/backups`".

 ## Launching Areca

-Simply run the "areca.sh" script (on Linux) or "areca.exe" (on Windows) ...
+Simply run the "`areca.sh`" script (on Linux) or "`areca.bat`" or "`areca.exe`" (on Windows) ...
 A new window like this one should appear :

 ![](./images/main.jpg)